 Ticket: Running a red light

-Estimated premium increase: 10 percent
+Average premium increase: 19 percent

-In 2010, crashes involving red-light running killed 673 people and injured an estimated 122,000.
+Failure to stop, particularly for a red light, can be very dangerous.
+In 2012, crashes involving red-light running killed 683 people and injured an estimated 133,000, the institute says.
 About half the fatalities in these accidents are pedestrians, bicyclists and car passengers.

 In urban areas, the most common type of collision involves drivers ignoring traffic controls, including red lights.
-The institute says people are hurt in nearly 4 out of 10 of those accidents.
+The insurance institute says people are hurt in nearly 4 out of 10 of those accidents.